Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: QCD Phase diagram

 where $\alpha\beta$ are flavor indices and $i j$ are color indices.
 Note that the condensate is invariant under equal and opposite rotations of color and (vector) flavor.
 Hence, it leads to the following spontaneous symmetry breaking

 Thus color symmetry of QCD $SU(3)_C$ is spontaneously broken.
 Three flavor Chiral symmetry is also spontaneously broken.
 Interestingly, QGP phase restores the chiral symmetry (at least for $\mu_B = 0 $ case).
 Here, at large $\mu_B$ also, we expect chiral symmetry restoration in the {\it high density QGP phase} which occurs at higher temperatures.
 But at low temperatures, high $\mu_B$ quark-gluon phase breaks the chiral symmetry spontaneously.
-We will discuss the situation with chiral symmetry further below.

-Spontaneous Breaking of SU(3) color symmetry implies that all gluons become massive, (so there are no long range color forces even in this deconfined phase), hence the name {\it Color superconductor}.
-We mention here that the role of photon in this broken phase is played by the usual photon with a small admixture of gluon, see \cite{Rajagopal:2000wf} for details.
-Also, note that spontaneous breaking of chiral symmetry, here is not by a color neutral condensate (as for the $\mu_B = 0 $ case, but by a colored condensate.
-This implies multiplets of colored hadrons, (and also colored Skyrmions),
+Spectrum of pseudoscalar mesons in this chiral symmetry broken phase is very different from the conventional, low density case.
+For example, the kaon is lighter than the pions, with mass possibly in the range of 5 to 20 MeV at quark chemical potential of about 400 MeV \cite{Rajagopal:2000wf}.